Project-Dealers/BlackBot/README.md

 # BlackBot
-Telegram bot for checking users and organisations in the Finkarma blacklist
+Telegram bot for checking users and organisations in your own blacklists